gewarren/docs/docs/framework/data/adonet/sql/linq/data-retrieval-and-cud-operations-in-n-tier-applications.md

 ### Expected Entity Members
  As stated previously, only certain members of the entity object are required to be set before you call the `Attach` methods.
 Entity members that are required to be set must fulfill the following criteria:

-- Be part of the entity’s identity.
+- Be part of the entity's identity.

 - Be expected to be modified.